 Salesforce takes a vital concept – CRM – and applies it to a platform approach that’s easy for companies to use.
 As a result, it’s taken off in the business world to an incredible extent, dominating the field even with other big vendors in play.

-That’s a big part of what postmodern ERP is about: with a postmodern ERP approach, it’s relatively simple to integrate Salesforce (or whatever the best new software is) with whatever the company is already using.
-Many other technologies advertise Salesforce compatibility as a major benefit, compelling even more companies to join in.
-Then you have the benefits of economies of scale and user familiarity.
+This cycle is a big part of what postmodern ERP is about.
+With a postmodern ERP approach, it’s relatively simple to integrate Salesforce (or whatever the best new software is) with the tools that a company is already using.
+Many software vendors advertise Salesforce compatibility as a key benefit, which compels even more companies to integrate Salesforce.
+Additionally, you have the advantage of economies of scale and user familiarity.
 It’s all part of how a particular standalone tool rockets to the top of the pile, and how companies can stand ready to take advantage of that.

 What Types of Businesses Should Take Advantage of Postmodern ERP?

 In general, most companies in industries that benefit from traditional ERP software may also benefit from post-modern ERP.
 However, business size and specific needs are relevant when opting for a legacy solution or a new approach.
 For example, small companies wishing to obtain an ERP system may decide to go with a legacy tool because there is a lesser degree of necessary integration.